 If you use vCenter Server tags to categorize objects in the virtual infrastructure, you can filter objects that you add to data protection and disaster recovery jobs and tasks by these tags.
 Use of tags facilitates object management.
 You can quickly configure jobs and tasks for VMs that belong to a specific category, for example, a certain department or SLA level.

-To add objects by tags, you must switch to the VMs and Tags view in the Add Objects window.
+To add objects by tags, switch to the VMs and Tags or Tag combination view in the Add Objects window.
 Veeam Backup & Replication will display objects categorized by tags.

 Requirements and Recommendations for VM Tags